MuskaanDhankani18/QRCode-Generator/README.md

 # QRCode-Generator
-Its a simple QR Code generator developed using Python.
+It is a simple QR Code generator developed using Python.